gbv/beaconspec/mappings.md

     <http://example.org/oranges> dc:format "sphere" .

-### Mapping link dump meta fields to RDF
+## Meta fields for link dumps in RDF

-Link dump meta fields ([](#link-dump-meta-fields)) describe properties of the link dump, referred to as blank node `:dump` in the following.
+Meta fields for link dumps ([](#meta-fields-for-link-dumps)) describe properties of the link dump, referred to as blank node `:dump` in the following.
 The following RDF triples are always assumed when mapping link dumps to RDF:

      :dump a void:Linkset ;
          void:subjectsTarget :sourceset ;